ohausner/DatasetGeneratorChat/README.md

-Here is a professional and clear `README.md` template tailored for your project.
-You can copy-paste this directly into your GitHub repository.

----

 # 📊 LLM Dataset Generator

 A Gradio-based web application that leverages **Llama-3.2-3B-Instruct** to generate custom datasets based on natural language descriptions.
 Users can specify column names, data types, and row counts, then preview and download the result as a CSV.